-Did you know that the UK has 18 known species of bat and that they are a protected throughout Great Britain and Europe?
-The UK Wildlife and Countryside Act 1981 (as amended) and EU Conservation of Habitats and Species Regulations 2010 lists protected bats among other fauna and flora.
-It is, therefore, a criminal offense to harm or disturb bats or their habitat.
-Natural Englandand The Bat Conservation Trust provide support, guidance and licensing towards their protection.
+The UK has 18 known species of bat and they are protected throughout Great Britain and Europe.
+The UK Wildlife and Countryside Act 1981 (as amended) and EU Conservation of Habitats and Species Regulations 2010 list protected bats among other fauna and flora.
+It is, therefore, a criminal offence to harm or disturb bats or their habitat.
+Natural England and The Bat Conservation Trust provide support, guidance and licensing towards their protection.

-National and local planning policy include guidance towards the protection and enhancement of all biodiversity.
-Town planners are required to consider any legally protected species as a material consideration when assessing development proposal that may harm a protected species or its habitat.
+National and local planning policies include guidance towards the protection and enhancement of all biodiversity.
+Town planners are required to consider any legally protected species as a material consideration when assessing development proposals that may harm a protected species or its habitat.

 Professional ecologists can be employed to help develop design proposals for the built environment and are able to provide the necessary support for planning applications through survey and mitigation.

-Proper assessment of existing buildings and other potential habitats for bats is crucial in design development prior to submitting a planning application.
-For bats, initial assessment can take place at any time of the year.
-A trained ecologist will look for key signs of bat habitation in a building, such as tile hanging, loose leadwork and flashings (particularly around chimneys), small cracks & openings and not to mention bat droppings.
+Proper assessment of existing buildings and other potential habitats for bats is crucial in design development prior to submitting your planning application.
+For bats, an initial assessment can take place at any time of the year.
+A trained ecologist will look for key signs of bat habitation in a building, such as a tile hanging, loose lead work and flashing (particularly around chimneys), small cracks & openings and not to mention bat droppings.
 However, if bats are found to use existing buildings, further survey work is required to detect their emergence and activity in and around a building.
 These emergence surveys can only take place when bats are out of hibernation and flying around; between May – September.
 This is why determining whether you have bats present or not early on is important.